ftrias/TeensyDebug/README.md

 1. By using a timer, the Teensy listens to GDB commands from a serial device.

 2. When it gets commands like memory queries, memory sets and things that don't require halting, it responds with the data requested.
+In this way, you can inspect a running program.

 3. When it receives a halt command, Teensy will just go into a loop querying for commands and responding.
 It won't return to it's caller until GDB tells it to do so.
 Thus, execution of the main thread will stop but interrupts will continue.
 Because interrupts continue, on the plus side, the Teensy won't die and USB and other features will stay active.
 On the other hand, sometimes you just the want the system to halt.
 Perhaps there could be an option to halt all interrupts as well or change the priority.
 Keeping interrupts going is probably easier for beginners and models what desktop apps do (when an apps stops, the OS keeps going).